KnowledgeXLab/EvoEnv/readme.md

     > **Note:** `uv sync` reads the `pyproject.toml` file to install the exact versions of dependencies required for this project.

+## 🏆 Run Environment

+Currently, EvoEnv supports the following benchmarks:

+- **[TraineeBench](docs/TraineeBench.md)**: See the documentation for instructions on configuration, instance generation, and running the example harness.

 ## 🧩 Core Components
 <div align="center">
   <img src="assets/agent_environment_interaction.png" width="60%" alt="Agent-environment Interaction">